17 Ancient Metagenomic Pipelines

 Note

-As this is only a dummy run (due to the large-ish computational resources required for KrakenUniq), we re-use some of the resource files here.
-While this will produce nonsense output, it is used here to demonstrate how you would execute the pipeline.
+As this is only a dummy run (due to the large-ish computational resources required for MALT), we re-use some of the resource files here.
+While this will produce nonsense output, it is used here to demonstrate how we would execute the pipeline.

-Make sure you’re still in the aMeta conda environment, and in the main aMeta directory with
+Make sure we’re still in the aMeta conda environment, and that we are still in the main aMeta directory with the following.

-## change conda-frontend to mamba if you set this up earlier!
+## change conda-frontend to mamba if we set this up earlier!

 snakemake --snakefile workflow/Snakefile --use-conda -j 10 --conda-frontend conda